c. Statement Encouraging Accurate and Prompt Crime Reporting

 of his or her license or certification.
 At this time, UCCS does not employ pastoral counselors.

-Professional counselors, if and when they deem it appropriate, are encouraged by UCCS PD
+Mental health clinicians, if and when they deem it appropriate, are encouraged by UCCS PD

 to inform the persons they are counseling of the procedures to report a crime to the University